opensvc/docs.opensvc.com/source/collector.forms.rst

 * **Mangle**

   This keyword is considered if the **Dest** is set to **rest**.
 The value is a javascript function definition used to mangle the form data before submitting the rest request.
-This function takes the form data as argument and returns a data structure compatible with the rest handler pointed by **Function**.
+This function takes the form data as first argument and the previously done rest calls resulting data hash as the second argument (see **Id**).
+The mangler returns a data structure compatible with the rest handler pointed by **Function**.

   .. warning:: Due to yaml syntax limitation, the '<' character is not allowed in the mangle function.
 Hopefully, in most cases a negated test can workaround this issue.